adithya5768/distributed-message-queue/README.md

 # Distributed Message Queue
-This repository contains an implementation of a Distributed Message Queue (Ubuntu/Linux) done as part of the Distributed Systems course at IIT Kharagpur.
+This repository contains an implementation of a Distributed Message Queue (Ubuntu/Linux).

 The **Distributed Message Queue** can be divided into multiple components:
 1. HTTP Server